trailblazer/trailblazer.github.io/index.md

 ## Testimonials

 * _"At some point of time we started to decouple our form objects from models.
 Things got a lot easier when we found out there is a ready to use solution which solves our exact problem.
 That was Reform.
-Soon after we started using all other parts of Trailblazer and haven't regretted a second of our time we spent using it."_ **Igor Pstyga, Shop Hers Inc.**
+Soon after, we started using all other parts of Trailblazer and haven't regretted a second of our time we spent using it."_ -- **Igor Pstyga, Shop Hers Inc.**